tylerdr/sprinter-website/src/pages/about/index.md

   tagline: >-
     We do it because we believe technology is the key to unlocking human potential and improving lives.
-coreValues:
-  content1: >-
-    People over Profit: “We never make decisions based solely on financial gain, instead we take into account all of the ways in which a proposition or new idea may impact our employees as well as current and future clients.”

-    Human-Centered: “Sprinter is rooted in empathy, this means that every person we do business with knows that they are our priority, and that we will do everything we can to help them achieve their goals.”
-  content2: >-
-    Work-Life Balance: “One of the key components for any type of organizational success starts with happy employees.
-That’s why from the beginning of any new client relationship, Sprinter makes sure to address the ways in which we can help workers contribute more overall value within the company by discovering ways to maximize their efficiency."

-    Unlocking Human Potential: “We believe that through pairing great technology with capable workers, we are able to enhance individual performance and in return, enable them to contribute the pinnacle of their worth to your business.”
-  header: Core Values
-  tagline: >
-    We are a team of expert generalists who believe in first principles.

-    This means we take pride in our ability and curiosity to master and collect expertise in various industries, skills, and arts.
-Our emphasis on collective knowledge produces a powerful collaboration between designers, engineers, and developers that your business won't find elsewhere.

-    A first principle is a basic truth that cannot be deduced any further.
-We use this ideology throughout our consulting process to dismiss dogma and create solutions instead of assuming them.
-This method ensures we are covering every possible approach in order to discover the best one.
 imageC:
   alt: why
   image: /img/workhard-anywhere.png